-Every great cup of tea starts with a great teapot.
+To make the best cup of tea you need the best teapot too.
 But choosing the best one is anything but easy.
 With hundreds of different types, thousands of designs and sizes, you could easily end up with a collection of 100 pieces and still have the need for more.

 What is a teapot?

 Teapot is a vessel used for making tea – steeping the tea leaves in hot water.
 A teapot is different from a kettle.
 The kettle is only used for boiling water for brewing tea.
 You should never use a kettle for steeping tea, and a teapot for boiling water.

 Main types of teapots

 Teapots can be divided by different characteristics – depending on the country, material they are made from, era they belong, etc. Material and country of origin are the two most important things you want to look at when choosing your teapot.